 A. GENERAL TERMS

 1. Agreement.
 This Agreement describes the terms governing your use of our card, ACH (electronic bank payment) and other payment processing services (collectively, "Services"), which will enable you collect payment from your customers.
 When we enable you to collect payments from your customers, we as, Intuit Payment Solutions, LLC act as your agent pursuant to this Agreement to collect the funds from your customers on your behalf.
 When we collect payments from your customer on your behalf, your customer satisfies their obligation to pay you.
 When we collect payments from your customer, we agree to pay you pursuant to this Agreement.
 This Agreement governs your use of the Services and includes by reference:

 - Intuit's Privacy Statement, Acceptable Use Policy and Pricing Schedule provided to you on this website or to you otherwise.

 - Additional Terms and Conditions, as provided, which may include those from third parties (such as the Commercial Entity Agreement).

 - Any terms provided separately to you for the Services, including product or program terms, ordering/pricing, activation, payment terms, etc.

 2. Eligibility.
-The Services are available only in the United States (but not Puerto Rico, the U.S. Virgin Islands, and the other U.S territories and possessions).
-To be eligible to use the Services, you: must not be domiciled, reside, or have a principle place of business outside the US; must not be engaged in any illegal activity or any activity reasonably likely to cause notoriety, harm or damage the reputation of Intuit, our sponsor banks, card or payment network (such as VISA, MC, American Express, Discover, JCB, NACHA); must not be listed on a VISA Terminated Merchant File, MasterCard MATCH, or any other third party or governmental prohibited merchant or individual lists; and must comply with our Acceptable Use Policy.
+The Services are available only in the United States and Puerto Rico (but not the U.S. Virgin Islands, and the other U.S territories and possessions).
+To be eligible to use the Services, you: must not be domiciled, reside, or have a principle place of business outside the US or Puerto Rico; must not be engaged in any illegal activity or any activity reasonably likely to cause notoriety, harm or damage the reputation of Intuit, our sponsor banks, card or payment network (such as VISA, MC, American Express, Discover, JCB, NACHA); must not be listed on a VISA Terminated Merchant File, MasterCard MATCH, or any other third party or governmental prohibited merchant or individual lists; and must comply with our Acceptable Use Policy.
 You may only use the Services for the business and purpose described by you in your Merchant Application.